 - perfumes, lipstick, body fluids, or biohazards

-- felt marker, crayon or pain markings
+- felt marker, crayon or paint markings

 - depictions of gang references, weapons, nudity, or explicit content